insomnyawolf/KeyOverlay/README.md

 ## Insomnya's note

-This is basically a BIG rewrite focused on trying to add features from several different branches.
+This is basically a BIG rewrite focused on trying to add features from several different branches and optimize what we had already (bruh linq is cool but wa completly stupid to use it here, changing ``foreach`` into ``for`` is faster and also give you the index that they were using on linq to find things, i know it ain't much but each bit counts).

+↑ I've already suffered this problem in the past, one learn something new and tries to use it everywhere... it happens sometimes ¯\_(ツ)_/¯ ↑

 I'm also trying to achive "hot-reloading" so you can change the config of the program and it updates the ui without needen to close and reopen it.